How to improve your credit score

 What is a Credit Score

 Each provider of High Cost Loans, Bad Credit loans, Payday Loans, Online Loans and No Credit Check Payday Loans will report to a Credit Reference Agency (CRA).
 Every person has a credit score logged with a Credit Reference Agency.
-A Credit Score is often refereed to as Credit History and a persons credit score is affected by a number of things, some of which can be influenced by the customer.
+A Credit Score is often referred to as Credit History and a persons credit score is affected by a number of things, some of which can be influenced by the customer.

 A Customers repayment history, ability to repay, the volume of loans and amount of credit are all things that can be directly improved or worsened depending on the actions of the customer.